Slaughter and May has been made aware of a number of scams that use the name of the firm, its partners and staff without permission

 Slaughter and May sets out payment details for settlement of bills at the foot of its invoices.
 Any notification or request suggesting our payment details have changed will not, therefore, have come from Slaughter and May.

-Please also let us know about any scams which use our name by contacting email@example.com, or, if you are a client, by speaking to your usual Slaughter and May contact partner.
+Please report any scams involving the firm or use of our name to [email protected], or, if you are a client, by speaking to your usual Slaughter and May contact partner.